Odd entanglement entropy in $\text{T}\bar{\text{T}}$ deformed CFT$_2$s and holography: Introduction

 Recently another computable measure for mixed state entanglement known as the odd entanglement entropy (OEE) was proposed by Tamaoka in \cite{Tamaoka:2018ned}.
 The OEE may be broadly understood as the von Neumann entropy of the partially transposed reduced density matrix of a given subsystem \cite{Tamaoka:2018ned}.\footnote{This is a loose interpretation as the partially transposed reduced density matrix does not represent a physical state and may contain negative eigenvalues \cite{Tamaoka:2018ned}.} The author in \cite{Tamaoka:2018ned} utilized a suitable replica technique to compute the OEE for a bipartite mixed state configuration of two disjoint intervals in a \cft{2}.
-Interestingly the holographic dual of the difference of the OEE and the EE in dual \cft{2} was demonstrated to be described by the bulk entanglement wedge cross section (EWCS) for a given bipartite state in the \ads{3}/\cft{2} scenario \cite{Tamaoka:2018ned}.
-For recent developments see \cite{Kusuki:2019evw,Angel-Ramelli:2020wfo,Mollabashi:2020ifv,Berthiere:2020ihq,Dong:2021clv,Ghasemi:2021jiy,Basak:2022gcv}.
+Interestingly in \cite{Tamaoka:2018ned} the author proposed a holographic duality relating the OEE and the EE to the bulk entanglement wedge cross section (EWCS) for a given bipartite state in the \ads{3}/\cft{2} scenario.
+For recent developments see \cite{BabaeiVelni:2019pkw,Kusuki:2019evw,Angel-Ramelli:2020wfo,Mollabashi:2020ifv,BabaeiVelni:2020wfl,Berthiere:2020ihq,Dong:2021clv,Sahraei:2021wqn,Ghasemi:2021jiy,Basak:2022gcv}.